-Nicolas Wentzensen, M.D., Ph.D.
+Nicolas Wentzensen, M.D., Ph.D., M.S.

-|Organization:||National Cancer InstituteDivision of Cancer Epidemiology & Genetics, Hormonal and Reproductive Epidemiology Branch|
+|Organization:||National Cancer InstituteDivision of Cancer Epidemiology & Genetics, Clinical Genetics Branch|

-|Address:||NCI Shady GroveRoom 7E114|
+|Address:||NCI Shady GroveRoom 6E-448|

 Dr. Wentzensen received an M.D. from the University of Heidelberg in 2000.
-He trained in General Surgery and conducted research in Surgical Oncology at the Department of Surgery, University of Heidelberg from 2000-2002.
-From 2002-2007, Dr. Wentzensen did his Ph.D.
-(Habilitation) in Applied Tumor Biology at the Institute of Pathology, University of Heidelberg.
+He trained in general surgery and conducted research in surgical oncology in the Department of Surgery, University of Heidelberg.
+Dr. Wentzensen earned his Ph.D. in Applied Tumor Biology at the Institute of Pathology, University of Heidelberg.
 During this time, he conducted research in molecular biology, molecular pathology, and molecular epidemiology of cervical cancer.
 He built a research group focusing on cervical cancer biomarker discovery and validation and established a diagnostic laboratory for cervical cancer screening.
-From 2005-2007, he did a Master of Epidemiology at the University of Mainz.
-In 2007, Dr. Wentzensen joined DCEG as a visiting fellow.
-Dr. Wentzensen’s research is focused on etiologic heterogeneity and biomarker discovery of gynecological cancers, mainly cervical and ovarian.
-His research has been highly recognized internationally.
-His medical doctorate thesis on human papillomavirus integration was awarded summa cum laude.
-He has received multiple research awards from the University of Heidelberg and several awards for presentations at international scientific meetings, including an AACR scholar in training award.
-He received a competitive stipend supporting a 2-year visiting fellowship at the NCI.
-During his time at DCEG, he won two intramural research awards (IRA).
-He was selected as an expert for the Cochrane Gynaecological Cancer Review Group (Section ‘Prevention of Cervical Cancer’) and the Society of Gynecologic Oncologists Future Strategies of Cervical Cancer Prevention Meeting.
+In 2007 he earned a Master of Science in Epidemiology at the University of Mainz.
+Dr. Wentzensen joined DCEG as a visiting fellow in 2007, became a tenure-track investigator in 2009, and was awarded scientific tenure by the NIH and appointed senior investigator in 2013.
+In 2015 he joined the Clinical Genetics Branch as Deputy Chief and head of the Clinical Epidemiology Unit within the branch.

 In collaboration with investigators in the Biostatistics Branch, we are extending our analyses to cases from the Surveillance, Epidemiology, and End Results Residual Tissue Repository (SEER RTR).
-I am analyzing several a-priori markers and pathways, such as mismatch repair deficiency, p53 and p16/Rb alterations, and telomere length alterations.
-We wish to identify markers that can be integrated with standardized histological typing and grading to improve the classification of ovarian tumors for epidemiologic studies.
+I am analyzing several a priori markers and pathways, such as mismatch repair deficiency, p53 and p16/Rb alterations, and telomere length alterations.
+We seek to identify markers that can be integrated with standardized histological typing and grading to improve the classification of ovarian tumors for epidemiologic studies.
 We also want to identify markers for early detection that can be translated into clinical or screening applications.
-In collaboration with investigators in the Clinical Genetics Branch and with outside clinical partners, we are evaluating novel techniques for sampling of endometrial and ovarian epithelium (Benign Reproductive Tissue Evaluation, BRTE, and Screening Modalities Studies).
+In collaboration with investigators in the Clinical Genetics Branch and with outside clinical partners, we are evaluating novel techniques for sampling of endometrial and ovarian epithelium, as well as fallopian tubes.